 Throughout the manuscript the authors inflate the importance of electrodiffusion modelling.
 The whipping boy is the old-fashioned cable theory.
 Amongst the hype, towards the end of the supplementary information, there is a surprising error.
 In the section entitled “Limitation of the cable theory”, the authors compare the ability of electrodiffusion and cable models of the spine neck to reproduce the attenuation of voltage from spine head to base.
 The results are shown in Fig. S6.
 For the electrodiffusion model there is a head-to-base voltage attenuation of about 50%.
 For the cable model, there is essentially none (the head and base traces superimpose).
 In order to recover the observed attenuation in the cable model, it proved necessary to increase the intracellular resistivity by a factor of greater than 105!
 Who knew the cable equation was that bad?

-Inspection of the actual equations offers an alternative explanation.
+Inspection of the actual equations offers an alternative explanation: the authors used the wrong boundary condition.
 The boundary condition of Eq.
-61 implies no current flow.
-This is a cable with a closed end that is not terminated by a dendritic impedance.
+61 implies no current flow and it is the completely standard method for implementing a sealed cable-end.
+So this represents an insulating end to the spine neck, which is electrically disconnected from the dendrite.
 This is illustrated graphically in Fig. 4.
 It seems not to have crossed the authors’ minds that if the standard approaches really were in error by a factor of 105, somebody might just have had the wit to notice before.

 The headline figure of 100 MΩ for the spine neck resistance was selected in specifying the electrodiffusion model, not extracted from the experimental data as reported.
 To have done as they claimed, the authors would have had to determine two unknowns from a single equation in which only their product appears.
 In the electrodiffusion modelling, an error appears to have been introduced while converting the units of the diffusion coefficient.
 The authors use boundary conditions that are inconsistent with the biophysical model, with unknown effects on the results.
 Unrealistic parameter choices are likely to have exaggerated the reported effects, particularly regarding voltage non-uniformity in the spine head.
 Finally, criticism of the cable equation is wildly misplaced, the result of another mix-up involving boundary conditions.